nicohlr/twitmining/README.md

 # <img src="./img/logo.png" width="4%">&nbsp;&nbsp;Twitmining

-This is a web application of data mining for analyzing a twitter feed using keywords developed using [django](https://www.djangoproject.com/) python framework.
+This is a web application of data mining for analyzing a twitter feed using keywords developed with the [django](https://www.djangoproject.com/) python framework.

 ## Access